-Curry T. Haynes currently holds the record for the largest number of Purple Hearts bestowed upon a single service member.
+The late Curry T. Haynes had the largest number of Purple Hearts bestowed upon a single service member to date.

 He later received nine Purple Hearts – one for each wound – and passed away in July 2017 from cancer.

 9. How Does the USO Support Purple Heart Recipients?

 The USO is committed to supporting and being by the side of the people who serve, and their families, throughout their time in uniform.
 This includes every step of their military journey – including when service members are injured or killed in action.

 When wounded service members and Purple Heart recipients need a place to turn to, they have USO Warrior and Family Centers.
 In Fort Belvoir, Virginia; Landstuhl, Germany; Bethesda, Maryland and San Antonio, Texas, USO Warrior and Family Centers were built to support wounded service members and their family members who visit in between medical appointments at nearby military medical centers.

 In a time of great stress and upheaval, these USO Centers were built specifically to provide members of the military community with a place of respite, where they could recover and spend time with one another in a non-hospital environment.

 USO Warrior and Family Centers are ADA-compliant, ensuring that all – regardless of their recovery journey – can access the building.
 This intentional design means that everything, from the therapeutic programs and activities to the structure of the building itself, is offered with the intention of catering to wounded service members and their caretakers, making these USO Centers truly unique.

 For those Purple Heart Medal recipients who made the ultimate sacrifice, the USO is there for them and their families as well.